Product Table filters & widgets

 Can I add checkbox filters above the table?

-Setting filters to "true" or "Show based on columns in table" isn't working
+"Show based on table content" isn't working

 Attribute filters not working

 Make sure you have added your attributes globally in Products → Attributes.
 If you create attributes individually for each product then they will act in a standalone way and can't be used to group products in the filter dropdowns.

 WooCommerce Product Table comes with its own version of the Shop widgets that come with WooCommerce.
 These are:

 - Product Table: Filter Products by Attribute - Filter the products in the table by selecting one or more attributes.